Szymon-Czuszek/SAS-Data-Science/README.md

 - varargumlist = SUM(of Var1-Var5); Sums all values in variables Var1 through Var5 (assumes these variables exist in the dataset).
 - datetoday = TODAY(); Assigns the current date to the variable datetoday using the TODAY function.

-PROC PRINT DATA=summing:

-Prints the dataset summing to display the computed variables.
+Step 2: Data Presentation.
+PROC PRINT DATA=summing.
+Prints the dataset summing to display the computed variables:
-FORMAT datetoday date11.;
-Formats the datetoday variable to display the date in the DATE11. format (e.g., "28-Nov-2024").
+- FORMAT datetoday date11.; Formats the datetoday variable to display the date in the DATE11. format (e.g., "28-Nov-2024").

-Step 2: String Manipulation
+Step 3: String Manipulation
 DATA splitname:

 Creates a dataset for demonstrating the SCAN function, which extracts parts of a string: